Sign Up for the E-Newsletter

 On April 2, a historic Arms Trade Treaty was passed at the United Nations General Assembly in New York by an overwhelming vote of 154 yes, 3 no, and 23 abstentions.
 The treaty enshrines in new international law a set of clear rules for all global transfers of weapons and ammunitions.
 IPPNW’s delegation has worked tirelessly for years on the ATT.
 Thousands of IPPNW members around the world have contributed to this successful outcome by writing letters, making phone calls, signing petitions, and speaking with their governments at home and in the UN.
 As medical professionals, we have consistently provided the public health voice to proceedings at the, national, regional and international levels.
 As the only health organization in a large and diverse NGO coalition, IPPNW has been a crucial voice.

-IPPNW affiliate members traveled to Astana, Kazakhstan to participate in the 21st IPPNW World Congress hosted by IPPNW Kazakhstan in cooperation with IPPNW CIS Regional Affiliates.
-“We live in dangerous times, surrounded by challenges that can seem intractable.
+IPPNW affiliate members participated in the 21st IPPNW World Congress in Astana, Kazakhstan: “We live in dangerous times, surrounded by challenges that can seem intractable.
 Yet we also see signs of hope.
 We leave Astana recommitted to achieving a world without nuclear weapons and without war, which provides for the health, safety, and security of all."

 The Marshall Islands have suffered from the catastrophic health and environmental consequences of nuclear tests.
 Now they are turning this sad experience into a brave action against nuclear weapons themselves.
 On April 24th, 2014, the Marshall Islands filed landmark cases in the International Court of Justice against the nine nuclear-armed States, and in a U.S. Federal District Court against the United States.
 The Marshall Islands claims that the nuclear-armed nations have failed to comply with their legal obligations to negotiate in good faith for the global elimination of nuclear weapons.